Sayid and the Gate Keeper

 After around 40 minutes, he returned.
 I asked him what he was feeling from the environment.
 What was he picking up?
 What level of 'noise' what he experiencing?

 We talked about respect, being in the disincarnate space, communicating intention and respectfully asking permission.
 He asked intelligent questions that hinted at more than he was verbally telling me.

 Again I relaxed a little more realising he had the confidence to move forward without seeking any permission or approval from me.

 We traveled for the rest of the time throughout Rookwood in separate cars.
 After the first stop, I encouraged him to 'take the lead' and stop wherever he felt drawn.
 He pulled his car over briefly at several points, sometimes getting out briefly to walk amongst the graves and then moving onto another location and other times hesitating and pulling back into the small service road.

-Around 11.30 we stopped at one of the small ‘cafe’ style shelters to discuss what was going on for him.
+Around 11.30 we stopped at one of the small 'cafe' style shelters.
 I reminded myself to bring up the possible drain this experience might have on his physical energy and raise after-care strategies with him.
 I hesitated to define or offer answers around much of his questions.
 The spirits and the disincarnate were clearly at play in his experience, and I would not take any part in defining these answers ahead of them.

 By noon, he had well and truly disappeared once again into the graves, and this time I waited for over an hour before he came back.

 When Sayid returned, he wanted to find either the section for those buried from the Baha'i faith or Syrian background.
 Given his Iranian background, this made sense and I suggested we locate the office to find where these graves were.
 From there we met 'Emma' in the office who was incredibly helpful and we left with several maps and highlighted areas to visit.